No-Prep vs Minimal-Prep Veneers: What's Best?

 What is the difference between E-max veneers and composite bonding?

-E-max veneers are made from lithium disilicate porcelain — a strong, stain-resistant ceramic that is fabricated in a dental lab.
-Composite bonding uses a resin material applied directly to the tooth by the dentist in a single visit.
+E-max veneers are made from lithium disilicate porcelain — a strong, stain-resistant ceramic fabricated in a dental lab.
+Composite bonding uses a resin material applied directly to the tooth in a single visit.
 E-max tends to be more durable and aesthetic long-term, while composite is less invasive and lower cost but may need repairs or replacement sooner.

 What is the safest type of veneer?